Obtaining a Marriage License in Massachusetts

 How old ?
 The legal age to marry in Massachusetts is 18

 Proper I D?
 Picture ID such as a driver’s license.
+Both of you must produce photo ID.

 No blood test required.